Gst.Message¶

 A pointer to the returned details

-Returns the optional details structure, may be None if none The returned structure must not be freed.
+Returns the details structure if present or will create one if not present.
+The returned structure must not be freed.

 Configures the buffering stats values in self.